Here Is Why Premiums Are Rising for Almost Everyone

 For years, fatal accidents on the nation’s roadways had been on the decline.
 Unfortunately, that’s no longer the case.

 Washington state has seen a similar rise in fatalities.
 In 2010, 460 people were killed on the state’s roadways, according to the Washington Traffic Safety Commission.
-That number rose to 565 in 2017.
-(2018 was shaping up to be a safer year for fatal accidents.)
+That number rose for three consecutive years from 2019 to 670 in 2021.

 Nationally, 4.57 million people were injured enough in car accidents to require medical attention in 2017, according to the nonprofit National Safety Council.
 Those accidents cost $413.8 billion in damages and medical bills.